Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt2-escalation.md

 Walsh had jumped down from his tree to presumably find a better lookout, and was talking urgently into his radio in a very dense-sounding military gibberish.
 Julian didn’t catch one word in twenty, but two stood out: *‘Danger close.’*

 He’d barely said them before another of the Abrogators reared over the bank ten feet to his right.
-There was a horrible moment where it looked like the hulking Combat Controller was about to be incinerated on the spot, or maybe slashed in half...but Yan had other plans.
+There was a horrible moment where it looked like the hulking Combat Controller was about to be incinerated on the spot, or maybe slashed in half... but Yan had other plans.
 He leapt from his tree and landed on its back with enough force to dent the armor.

 The Abrogator twisted and writhed like Lovecraft’s answer to a rodeo bull but that hardly deterred the massive Given-Man.
 He rode it, dug his feet into the metal, grabbed, heaved, and *tore.*